-The analysis of the valve train is carried out on the basis of the measured, analog variables valve lift or valve speed in relation to the camshaft position.
-Due to the increasing complexity of valve actuation, it is a crucial element in the optimization of thermodynamics and thus in the development of economical and powerful internal combustion engines.
-In particular, the dynamic opening and closing behavior of the valve (e.g. touchdown speed) as a function of the engine speed is the focus here.
-By means of the ROTEC software module Valve Train Analysis, these parameters can be evaluated automatically.
+The analysis of valve timing is carried out based on the measured, analog variables valve lift or valve speed in relation to the camshaft position.
+Here, the focus is particularly on the dynamic opening and closing behavior of the valve (e.g. closing velocity) as a function of the engine speed.

-In order to be able to reliably assess the opening and closing behavior, the measurements and calculations of the three measured variables valve lift, speed and acceleration are necessary.
-You can use two different measurement methods for this: measurement on motored cylinder head using a laser vibrometer and in fired operation using magnetoresistive sensors.
-The valve lift can be measured both on motored cylinder head and in fired operation using magnetoresistive sensors.
+To be able to reliably assess the opening and closing behavior, measurements and calculations of the three measured variables valve lift, valve speed and valve acceleration are necessary.
+Two different measuring methods can be used for this purpose: measurement on the motored cylinder head using a laser vibrometer and in fired operation using magneto resistive (MR) sensor technology.
+The measured variable valve lift can be determined both on the motored cylinder head and in fired operation using MR sensors.
 For this purpose, the speed signals and angular positions at the camshaft drive system are recorded.
 In the first step, the torsional vibration behavior of the camshafts can be derived from this.
-Afterwards, you can fed the measurement data from speeds and valve lift to a special software tool for valve trains.
-This allows variables such as valve speed, acceleration, opening and closing behavior, lift loss, resonance and stress behavior to be automatically evaluated and graphically displayed.
+The measured data from speeds and valve lift can then be evaluated in the valve train software module.
+This allows variables such as valve speed and acceleration, opening and closing behavior, lift loss, resonance, and stress behavior to be automatically evaluated and graphically displayed

-Measurements on fired engines have advantages over those on motored cylinder heads.
-For example, you can study the effects of gas forces under real torsional vibration and thermal expansion behavior of the camshafts or cylinder head can on the fired engine.
-These effects are becoming more and more important with increasing charging and exhaust gas backpressures (particulate filters).
+Measurements on the fired engine have advantages over those on the towed cylinder head.
+For example, you can also investigate the effects of the gas forces under real torsional vibration and thermal expansion behaviour of the camshafts or the cylinder head on the fired engine.
+These effects are becoming more and more important with increasing charging and exhaust gas backpressures (particle filters).